Credit

 Credit and Military Service

 Upon submission of a copy of the DD-214 (Discharge) Persons who have completed a minimum of 185 days of active duty in the United States Armed Forces may receive one unit of credit for Physical Education, three units for Health Education, and two units for Military Service.
 Additional units, for certain military technical schools, may be granted upon evaluation of the Military transcripts DD-214.
 Veterans receiving V.A. benefits must file the DD-214 with the Office of Veterans’ Affairs within the first eight weeks of the semester.
-Credit granted for military schools is based upon recommendation of the American Council on Education.
+Credit granted for military schools is based upon the recommendation of the American Council on Education.

 Board Policy 4235